• USD

 History

-Graaff Reinet is the fourth oldest town in South Africa.
-Founded in 1786 and built on the banks of the Sundays River, its cultural and historical attributes, such as the Dutch Reformed Church and the Reinet House Museum, attract multitudes of visitors throughout the year.
-The Camdeboo National Park, previously known as the Karoo Nature Reserve, surrounds the old town.
-The Karoo Nature Reserve was established in 1979 when various private landowners and the World Wildlife Fund in South Africa recognized the need to conserve the Karoo biome.
+Graaff-Reinet is the fourth-oldest town in South Africa.
+Founded in 1786 on the banks of the Sundays River, its cultural and historical attractions draw visitors year-round.
+The Camdeboo National Park, previously the Karoo Nature Reserve, surrounds the town.
+The Karoo Nature Reserve was established in 1979 to conserve the Karoo biome and was proclaimed as Camdeboo National Park in 2005.

-The area's history, however, stretches millennia.
-It is geologically and archaeologically rich, from the obscure dolerite pillars to prehistoric fossils.
-It is almost impossible to grasp the natural abundance in what some – mistakenly – think of as barren lands.
-There is evidence of Stone Age dwellers in the park along the Sundays River to the Eastern Cape coast.
-The nomadic people created rock paintings and shelters and used various tools for hunting, fishing, and wild food harvests.
+The area’s history stretches millennia.
+It is geologically and archaeologically rich, from dolerite pillars to prehistoric fossils.
+Evidence of Stone Age dwellers appears along the Sundays River to the Eastern Cape coast.
+Nomadic people created rock paintings, shelters, and tools for hunting, fishing, and wild food harvests.

 Wildlife

-Two hundred fifty bird species have been documented in the area, one of which is the ostrich, which adapted perfectly to the Karoo environment.
-Birds in the area include storks, rock kestrel, Diederik cuckoo, brown-hooded kingfisher, Namaqua dove, cardinal woodpecker, speckled mouse bird, long-billed crombec, and ant-eating chat.
-Various hawk and eagle species, including the black eagle, have been spotted, and an assortment of water birds, like the flamingo, can be seen in spring and summer.
-The Nqweba Dam also hosts a lot of fish and is an attraction for many birds and birders.
+Roughly 250 bird species have been documented, including ostrich, stork, rock kestrel, Diederik cuckoo, brown-hooded kingfisher, Namaqua dove, cardinal woodpecker, speckled mousebird, long-billed crombec, and ant-eating chat.
+Various hawk and eagle are recorded, and water birds like flamingo occur in spring and summer.
+The Nqweba Dam holds fish and attracts bird and birders.

 Vegetation & Terrain